Reviews: Valkyria Chronicles

 An exciting tactical game with significant but forgivable flaws

 Valkyria chronicles is fun to play, rewarding you for coordinating foot units with tanks and learning to use your soldier classes and their special abilities.
 The squad roster gives you loads of interesting characters, whose stat buffs and ailments interact with the environment and each other.
 The only problem is that since you need to select the same squad leaders each time if you want maximum action points, I felt less able to experiment with character lineups than I wanted to.
-The game has to be played a certain way that isn't necessarily intuitive if you want to avoid frustration, so you should look up class leveling, the tech tree, and tactical tips.
+The game has to be played in a certain way that isn't necessarily intuitive if you want to avoid frustration, so you should look up class leveling, the tech tree, and tactical tips.
 Cash and XP are awarded based only on how few turns you complete the objective in, which rewards you for being quick and efficient but can encourage some bizarre strategies.
-Unfortunately the system is not as good for boss fights as for battles, with the Batomys and Selvaria's last stand being my only favorites.
-The plot concerns the evils caused by war, genocide, and the rewriting of history by the victors, with Welkin and Alicia sharing the role of Love Interest and Deuteragonist as they try to realize their dream for a better world.
-The setting and main characters have a sweet and idealistic quality, and they get many nice sub plots.
-Conversely, governments and armies on both sides are depicted as being mostly corrupt or evil.
-This does create some moral ambiguity about how to work within the system to protect the innocent, but the contrast between the virtuous citizen militia and General Damon's corrupt army feels a tad Anvilicious.
-The Gallian militia's equal-opportunity ass-kicking is quite refreshing, although the actual story line sadly undercuts this sometimes by using the Hysterical Woman trope.
-My main story investment was rooting for the official couple and my favorite squad members.
-Unfortunately, as the action rises, some main characters pick up the Idiot Ball in order to move the plot along.
-Additionally, the Aesop that the protagonists shouldn't rely on the Valkyria's power seems broken, since they could never have stopped the Empire's dastardly plans without it and more lives probably would have been saved if they had used it more.
-Even so, the plot wrapped itself up reasonably well.
-One the whole, I find Valkyria Chronicles fun and enjoyable enough to recommend.
+Unfortunately the system is not as good for boss fights as for battles, with the Batomys and Selvaria's last stand being the only ones that stood out for me.
+The story concerns the evils caused by war, genocide, and the rewriting of history by the victors, with Welkin and Alicia sharing the role of protagonists and Love Interests as they try to realize their dream for a better world.
+The main characters have plenty of personality and are easy to love because of their sweet and idealistic qualities, which makes it a shame that clumsy and ham-fisted writing tends to undermine the very messages of tolerance and martial pacifism the game is trying to send.
+For example, Squad Seven is made up of militia members with individual personalities and is depicted as a bunch of good people fighting to protect their homes, but all professional armies in the story—including that of Gallia—are effectively dehumanized and depicted as uniformly callous and evil.
+What Measure Is a Mook? and A Million Is a Statistic are in full effect, especially when The Dragon Selvaria gets more sympathy from the main characters than the whole Gallian army.
+The degree of gender equality in the Gallian militia is legitimately refreshing, but we occasionally have instances of Hysterical Woman in the story that seem to imply that females can't be level-headed leaders.
+Faldio is depicted as wrong for taking drastic measures to protect his country, but he ends up being a case of Straw Man Has A Point since using a Valkyria's power could potentially reduce the number of people whom Gallia would have to sacrifice.
+I didn't really notice these contradictions on my first playthrough, and one can overlook the problems with the message as long as they like Welkin, Alicia, and the other protagonists, but it's something you have to be prepared to deal with.